Soft-CAM: Making black box models self-explainable for medical image analysis

 \subsection{Qualitative explanation on retinal OCT images}

-For the multi-class tasks on retinal disease classification from OCT images, SoftCAM variants produced more focused and class-consistent explanations.
-In addition to the sparse and dense evidence maps, we also provide visualizations for GradCAM and Guided BP, as these were the best-performing post-hoc methods for the ResNet and VGG backbones, in terms of the Area Under the Deletion Curve (Tab.\,\ref{tab:AUDC}).
+For multi-class OCT-based retinal disease classification, SoftCAM variants yielded more focused and class-consistent explanations.
+We also provide visualizations from other methods.
+Note that GradCAM and Guided BP were the best-performing post-hoc methods for ResNet and VGG according to the Area Under the Deletion Curve (Tab.\,\ref{tab:AUDC}).